bryanrp/The-Border/README.md

 ## Todo

-- [ ] CrushChecker should not be continuous, as a Player that moves fast (on top of a MovablePlatform) and hits a wall will be "crushed"
+- [ ] CrushChecker should not be continuous, as a Player that moves fast (on top of a MovablePlatform) and hits a wall will be "crushed".
+Another solution is using PlayerCheckLeft and PlayerCheckRight, calculate the speed of each touching object, then determine whether the player get crushed or not.
+- [ ] Create a separate PauseMenu.cs class
+- [x] SFXManager accepts AudioClip instead of creating different functions for each clip
+- [x] Clean all code
+- [x] Make PlatformRed and Blue as a PhysicObject
+- [x] Create a working Main Menu
+- [ ] Create a save system
+- [ ] Make more decoration and make levels look more fun
+- [ ] Player particle effect
+- [ ] PlatformRed and Blue sprite that indicates direction, speed, and distance
+- [ ] Better game over animation and effects

 ## Chapter 1 Level